This Student-Run Website Is Experimenting With Architecture Through Cubes

 Who Makes Up Volume64?

 Volume64 is run by a group of students in their final years of architecture education.
 Currently, our team members are from the Architectural Association, the Bartlett School of Architecture and the Edinburgh School of Architecture (ESALA).
 Collaboration is at the heart of the platform.
 While each school is a treasure trove for research, innovation, and unique skill sets, their best parts usually thrive in isolation, passing each other like ships in the night.
-By working together though a shared platform, we’ve managed to build relationships and trade experiences between members, as well as compare how our backgrounds shape responses to the briefs.
+By working together through a shared platform, we’ve managed to build relationships and trade experiences between members, as well as compare how our backgrounds shape responses to the briefs.

 Cross-school collaboration has encouraged very different takes on similar briefs.
 [It creates] a lot of cross-fertilization of ideas, approaches, and methods that go beyond speaking with friends at other schools, reading about others' work or visiting degree shows.